-CO₂ offsetting only has an impact when compensation payments are actually directed straight to climate protection projects.
-As a non-profit foundation, myclimate guarantees that at least 80 per cent of offsetting payments will be used directly in climate protection projects.
-The remaining maximum 20 percent is needed by the foundation to cover administration and internal costs.
+Contributions to climate protection only have an impact if the funds actually benefit projects directly.
+As a charitable foundation, myclimate guarantees that at least 80 per cent of contributions to climate protection finance projects.
+The remaining 20 per cent is used by the charitable foundation to cover operating and internal costs of the foundation.

 Only projects that meet the globally recognised, highest standards can successfully help protect the climate.
 So myclimate draws on the strictest, most independent quality standards, like Gold Standard in the energy sector as well as Plan Vivo and VCS (incl.
 CCB and/or SD-VISta) in land usage, when selecting and structuring its own climate protection projects.
 The foundation works closely with experienced and independent partners in the respective countries to implement climate protection projects.
 These local partners make sure that local projects are realised professionally, and they also regularly review the projects’ impact.
 In addition, climate protection projects undergo an annual review by another independent, external body.

 myclimate supports projects that use renewable energies, realise energy-efficiency measures or cut methane emissions, as well as reforestation and new forest initiatives or renaturation of moorland, which reduce the pressure on forests and biodiversity “hot spots”.
 Climate protection projects result in lower CO₂ emissions whilst contributing significantly to sustainable development in the region, and thus benefit people and nature directly. myclimate demonstrates this transparently for each individual project using the UN’s Sustainable Development Goals (SDGs).